Categorical dimension of birational automorphisms and filtrations of Cremona groups: Abstract

 \section{Abstract}

-Using a filtration on the Grothendieck ring of triangulated categories, we define the categorical dimension of a birational map between smooth projective varieties.
-We show that birational automorphisms of bounded categorical dimension form subgroups, which provide a nontrivial filtration of the Cremona group.
+Using a filtration on the Grothendieck ring of triangulated categories, we define the motivic categorical dimension of a birational map between smooth projective varieties.
+We show that birational transformations of bounded motivic categorical dimension form subgroups, which provide a nontrivial filtration of the Cremona group.
 We discuss some geometrical aspect and some explicit example.
-In the case of threefolds, we can moreover recover the genus of a birational automorphism, and the filtration defined by Frumkin.
+We can moreover define, in some cases, the genus of a birational transformation, and compare it to the one defined by Frumkin in the case of threefolds.